Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

 \subsection{Inflationary cosmology}

-We use the phrase `inflationary cosmology' to denote a cosmic history in which the Universe experienced an early qdS phase of inflation, followed by an approximately matter-dominated phase after the end of inflation during the epoch known as reheating, followed by the decay of the inflaton condensate into the primordial plasma that signaled the onset of a radiation-dominated phase and the start of hot Big Bang cosmology.
+We use the phrase \textit{inflationary cosmology} to denote a cosmic history in which the Universe experienced an early qdS phase of inflation, typically followed by a matter-dominated phase after the end of inflation during the epoch known as reheating, followed by the decay of the inflaton condensate into the primordial plasma that signaled the onset of a radiation-dominated phase and the start of hot big-bang cosmology.
+In the years after the seminal work of \rref{Guth:1980zm,Starobinsky:1980te,Linde:1981mu,Albrecht:1982wi}, many have written about inflationary cosmology including \rref{Martin:2013tda,Dodelson:2003,Baumann:2022mni}.

-\para{Scalar inflaton field} In this article we focus on single-field slow-roll inflation driven by a real scalar inflaton field, which we denote by $\cphi(x)$.
-However the phenomenon of CGPP is generic and expected to occur for the various known models of inflation \cite{Martin:2013tda}.
-For the sake of concreteness, suppose that the inflaton field is minimally coupled to gravity with the action \ba{ S = \int \! \dd^4x \, \sqrtg \Bigl[ \tfrac{1}{2} \metric^{\mu\nu} \del{\mu} \cphi \del{\nu} \cphi - V(\cphi) \Bigr] \per } The remaining model dependence lies in the specification of the inflaton potential $V(\cphi)$.
+\para{Scalar inflaton field} In this review we focus on single-field slow-roll inflation driven by a real scalar inflaton field, which we denote by $\cphi(x)$.
+However the phenomenon of CGPP is generic and is expected to occur for the various known models of inflation \cite{Martin:2013tda}.
+For concreteness suppose that the inflaton field is minimally coupled to gravity with the action \ba{ S = \int \! \dd^4x \, \sqrtg \Bigl[ \tfrac{1}{2} \metric^{\mu\nu} \del{\mu} \cphi \del{\nu} \cphi - V(\cphi) \Bigr] \per } The remaining model dependence lies in the specification of the inflaton potential $V(\cphi)$.
 Typically $V(\cphi)$ is assumed to have a sufficiently wide and flat region in $\cphi$ that supports a few dozen $e$-foldings of inflation and that connects smoothly into a local minimum at $\cphi = v_\cphi$ where the potential is locally quadratic $V(\cphi) \approx m_\cphi^2 (\cphi-v_\cphi)^2 / 2$.
-In other models the minimum is locally quartic or there is no local minimum at all and that the inflaton instead rolls off to infinity during a kination-dominated phase.
+In other models the minimum is locally quartic or there is no local minimum at all, and the inflaton instead rolls off to infinity during a kination-dominated phase.
 Precision observations of the CMB probe the flatness of the inflaton potential \cite{Planck:2018jri}, but only away from the minimum, whereas CGPP probes a wider range of the potential, particularly near the minimum.